philiponions/GamesLibrary/README.md

 - Containerizing applications via Docker
 - Web scraping with Python and BeautifulSoup 4

-## Getting started
-If you want to use the API locally, you will need to have Visual Studio and Docker installed on your machine.

-Clone this repo and open the solution in Visual Studio.
-Run the Dockerfile which can be found under the /GamesLibrary directory

 ## API Endpoints
 ### GET: api/Games
 Retrieves a list of games by page number.